isomerpages/govtech-stp/_hong-kong/00a-atb-visitSG-Requirements.md

     </td>
  </tr>
   <tr>
-    <td style="font-size:18px;"><b>Self-isolation and notification of on-arrival COVID-19 PCR test results</b></td>
+    <td style="font-size:18px; border-bottom:1px solid #D8D8D8; border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8"><b>Self-isolation and notification of on-arrival COVID-19 PCR test results</b></td>
-    <td style="font-size:18px;">The results of the on-arrival COVID-19 PCR test will be out within 48 hours.
+    <td style="font-size:18px; border-bottom:1px solid #D8D8D8; border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8">The results of the on-arrival COVID-19 PCR test will be out within 48 hours.
 Once visitors have been notified that they have tested negative for COVID-19, they can leave their declared accommodation and go about their activities in Singapore.
     <br>
     <br>
 Visitors are responsible for their medical bills should they require medical treatment for COVID-19 while in Singapore.